Skip to main content

 Data Collection & Validation for National Workforce Database

-This project worked to assemble and validate a national database and map of educational programs and resources that provide the skills required for today’s advanced manufacturing careers, with a focus on robotics.
-The data collected was then implemented as a national solution through RoboticsCareer.org and spans the full spectrum of programs, from micro-credentials through PhDs, that help to prepare U.S. citizens for careers in advanced manufacturing in both the commercial and defense sectors.
-These vetted educational programs corresponds to the career pathways and competencies established by the ARM Member Consortium and its partners.
+This robotics project worked to assemble and validate a national workforce information database and a map of educational programs and resources that provide the skills required for today’s advanced manufacturing careers, with a focus on roboticsrobotics careers.
+After the workforce database’s data collection was completed, it was then implemented as a national solution through RoboticsCareer.org and spans the full spectrum of programs, from micro-credentials through PhDs, all of which help to prepare U.S. citizens for careers in advanced manufacturing in both the commercial and defense sectors.
+These vetted educational programs corresponds to the career pathways and competencies established by the ARM Institute Member Consortium and its partners.

 This project culminated in the creation of RoboticsCareer.org – the only national workforce capability that connects education seekers with training for manufacturing careers in robotics.
-The programs listed on RoboticsCareer.org align directly with the ARM Institute’s defined career pathways and competencies.
+The programs listed on RoboticsCareer.org align directly with the ARM Institute’s defined career pathways and competencies, providing a clear and manageable path forward for those looking to start a new career or switch careers from another field.

 Duro Workforce (PI), University of Washington (PI), Wichita State University (PI), Electron, Old Dominion University, OMEP, Montana Manufacturing Extension Center, Rensselaer Polytechnic Institute, South Dakota School of Mines & Technology